 Start a mentorship program

 As in any business, there’s no substitution for great leadership.
-Take advantage of the programs that other brokerages may not offer, such as a mentorship.
+Take advantage of the programs that other brokerages may not offer, such as mentorship.
 This type of cross-training program can pair new agents with senior agents on your team.
 Not only will it benefit freshman agents who are eager to learn the ins and outs of your brokerage, but it will help seasoned agents invest in their personal growth.
 This factor is the one that makes the difference for McGraw Realtors and all the members of its professional team.

 Think beyond job recruiting sites